SeshFoster/manga-web-site/README.md

 &nbsp;To run the server in PHP, you can use Open Server, Ampps, docker - if you work on Windows OS.

 &nbsp;To run a linux project, you need to use docker, xampp.

+### 🤓 &nbsp;Project architecture

+&nbsp;The order_one folder is the root folder of the project, then the project branches into files and folders.

+&nbsp;The css folder contains the styles connected to the project.

+&nbsp;The database folder contains a database, no data is stored there, just an approximate architecture of the database table.

+&nbsp;The img folder contains the images connected to the project.

+&nbsp;Source is a folder with all scripts.

+&nbsp;Index.php - the main page of the site.